juananime/torrentPlayer/README.md

 # TORRENTPLAYER

-NodeJS app that helps to search,choose and play torrent within the PirateBay API and the YPS API.
+NodeJS app that helps to search,choose and play torrents files within the PirateBay and YPS API.

-That is a shell/terminal app, pretty much just functional, so no fancy UI here.
+Torrentplayer is a shell/terminal app, pretty much just functional shit, so no fancy UI here.

 ### Installation